ketacea/helm-charts/ketadb/helm/examples/multi/Readme.md

 # Docker for Mac

-This example deploy an Elasticsearch 8.5.1 cluster composed of 3 different Helm releases:
+This example deploy an ketadb 8.5.1 cluster composed of 3 different Helm releases:

 * ketadb-master for the 3 master nodes using [master values](./master.yaml)
 * ketadb-data for the 3 data nodes using [data values](./data.yaml)